arlopezg/dollar-variance/README.md

 ## 🛠 Build Setup

 This app is automagically deployed on every push thanks to Netlify.
-You can access it direcly by [clicking here](https://variance.netlify.app), or you can follow the regular NuxtJS instructions:
+You can access it directly by [clicking here](https://variance.netlify.app), or you can follow the regular NuxtJS instructions:

 ```bash
 # install dependencies